Towards Quantum One-Time Memories from Stateless Hardware: Security Analysis for the Token

 \subsection{Security against a linear number of token queries: Primal SDP}

 To show security of our hardware token implementation (Program~\ref{hardware-token-program}) against a linear number of queries, we now model a user's interaction with the token as an interactive game between two parties using the GW framework of Section~\ref{sscn:gw}.
 As outlined in Section~\ref{sscn:securityintuition}, we shall treat the token as the \emph{co-strategy} and the user as the \emph{strategy}.
+An overview of how all operators introduced below fit together is given in Figure~\ref{fig:list}, which may be periodically referred to as the reader progresses through this section.

 \paragraph{Basics of our model.} We proceed as follows.
 As depicted in Figure~\ref{fig:interaction}, the token (co-strategy) begins by preparing state $\rho_0\in\mathcal{L}(\spa{X}_1\otimes\spa{W}_0)$, and sending message $\spa{X}_1$ (which contains $\rho_R$ from Equation~(\ref{eqn:rhoR}) to the user.
 The user then makes $m$ queries, each via a distinct register $\spa{Y}_i$ for $i\in\set{1,\ldots, m}$.
 For each query made, we model the token as returning two strings: (1) a symbol in set $\Sigma=\set{0,1,\overline{0},\overline{1}}$ where $0$ and $1$ denote successful $0$- and $1$-queries, respectively, and $\overline{0}$ and $\overline{1}$ denote unsuccessful $0$- and $1$-queries, respectively, and (2) a bit $b$ which is set to $0$ for a failed query, or secret bit $b_i$ for a successful $i$th query.
 Formally, the size of each register $\spa{X}_i$ for $i\geq 2$ is hence three qubits.
 We will deviate from Figure~\ref{fig:interaction} in one respect --- we assume the token also returns the response to the final query, $m$, via a register $\spa{Y}_{m+1}$; this does not affect the success or failure of the user (as the latter makes no further queries at this point), but helps streamline the analysis.
 After this last response is sent out, the token measures the string $s\in\Sigma^m$ of responses it sent back to the user, and ``accepts'' if and only if $s$ contains at least one $0$ and one $1$.
 This will be spelled out formally below once we defined the isometries $A_i$ for the protocol.